Productive Position in the Batters Box

 Asking the beginning hitter to get close enough to the plate so that they can control the outside pitch avoids creating a habit for a long, casting swing path.
 Casting is where arms move away from the body, and hands reach out into space, as the swing executes.

-A crucial second advantage for setting up closer to the plate is this positioning begins fostering a short and quick swing path.
+A crucial second advantage for setting up closer to the plate is this positioning begins fostering a quick swing path.

 Drill 1 – “Set up in Box”